fedora-infra/python-fedora/doc/service.rst

     return output

-In this example, we return an error through our "exception" mechanism if we are returning json and return an error page by resetting the template if not.
+In this example, we return an error through our "exception" mechanism if we are returning JSON and return an error page by resetting the template if not.

 Redirects
 =========
-Redirects do not play well with JSON [#] because TurboGears is unable to turn the function returned from the redirect into a dictionary that can be turned into JSON.
+Redirects do not play well with JSON [#]_ because TurboGears is unable to turn the function returned from the redirect into a dictionary that can be turned into JSON.